pelme/htpy/docs/html2htpy.md

-# Convert HTML to htpy code
+# Convert HTML to htpy Code

 Maybe you already have a bunch of HTML, or templates that you would like to migrate to htpy.
 We got you covered.
 The utility command `html2htpy` ships with `htpy`, and can be used to transform existing